I am in love with Long Beach on Koh Lanta, Thailand.

 Even for the practiced, goodbyes are daunting.
 I apologize in advance for the clichés, but packing up has me feeling a little more sentimental than usual.
 Or maybe it was the witches’ moon last night, bathing the island in soft love.
 Regardless, with one more turn of this earth, I’ll be beneath a backpack putting one foot in front of another.

 With this vagabonding lifestyle, the lines that differentiate traveling, living, working, and home all get a little fuzzy.
-Koh Lanta certainly sits solidly in the home category.
+Long Beach on Koh Lanta certainly sits solidly in the home category.
 My chi is everywhere on this island.
 Coming back here is always like scratching an itch.
 But I’ve scratched this one for a month now – my fifth accumulated – and it’s time to move on before something starts to fester.

 Black nights of loneliness are punctuated by brilliant shooting stars, extraordinary people crossing paths.
 Beautiful streaks, that once gone, you have to ask yourself if you really saw them burn past at all.
 The island is a catalyst for fleeting moments.
 Although goodbyes come in swarms, it’s comforting to know that so many people are living unconventionally and spreading goodness in the world.